 Some of the Crusades drew volunteer forces, outside the commands of established leaders.
 They sometimes lacked the organised supply and transport arrangements of those leaders, and made their own way from their gathering-places towards Palestine.
 Many supplied themselves by pillaging lands they passed through.
 Large bands in the First Crusade, with the encouragement of some local rulers, particularly targeted Jews in France and Germany, killing them and looting their property.
 Antisemitic attacks and extortion were also a feature of later unofficial crusades.
 Depredations were also severe around Constantinople, through which many funnelled on their way into Islamic territory.

-The most notorious crime organisation of the western world, the Sicilian Mafia, also grew out of informal justice structures, but not until the 19th century.
+The most notorious crime organization of the western world, the Sicilian Mafia, also grew out of informal justice structures, but not until the 19th century.

 As society, and especially trade and commerce, became more urban in the later middle ages, so towns increasingly became a place of criminal activity.
-The availability of coin and portable goods provided opportunities for pickpockets and other thieves, and then in turn for fences, leading on to shopkeepers and merchants who would buy a second-hand item without asking awkward questions about its provenance.
-These networks were probably in most cases informal and shifting, and did not amount to thieves’ guilds.
-They were most often simply people who knew people.
+The availability of coin and portable goods provided opportunities for pickpockets and other thieves, then in turn for shopkeepers and merchants who would buy a second-hand item without asking awkward questions about its provenance, and ultimately for fences and middlemen to connect the first two types.
+These networks were I guess in most cases informal and shifting, and did not amount to thieves’ guilds.
+I’m sure they were most often simply people who knew people.

-Ale-houses, brew-houses and taverns provided venues for criminals to meet, if they did not wish to use their own homes.
+Ale-houses, brew-houses and taverns provided venues for criminals to meet, if they could not or would not use their own homes.
 The authorities knew this and often attempted to require pubs to shut at dark or at curfew, or raided them in a crackdown.

-Drinking establishments in towns were also often venues for prostitution, which was not generally banned outright in the middle ages, but was subject to regulation and tax which many sex workers sought to evade.
+Drinking establishments in towns were also often venues for prostitution (which was not generally banned outright in the middle ages, but was subject to regulation and tax which many sex workers sought to evade, and which was disapproved of by some contemporary moralists).
 Bath-houses were another very common venue for prostitution, to the extent that terms like bagnio and stew became synonymous with brothel.
 There was a trope much used by authorities and the establishment of the time that sex workers were immoral and in league with thieves and criminals; how much truth there was in this is hard to quantify.
 Given the shared venues there must have been contacts between criminals and prostitutes.
-People paying for sex must certainly have become vulnerable to thieves, especially if the sex workers did collude with the robbers.
+People paying for sex must certainly have become vulnerable to thieves, especially if sex workers did collude with robbers.
 And coercive and exploitative pimps would very likely have overlapped with criminal strongmen, racketeers and robbers.

 It was in a brothel in Dijon in 1455 that the authorities raided a criminal gang known as the Coquille or Coquillards, which perhaps provides the best medieval (or nearly medieval, depending on your cut-off date) approximation to the thieves’ guild trope.
 According to the official who busted the gang, they were engaged in theft by picking locks, sleight of hand with coins, loaded dice, cheating at cards, fake gold and jewellery, theft by stealth from travellers at inns, and highway robbery and murder.
 They had their own slang, known as jargon or jobelin, and their leader was referred to as their king.
 Their gathering at Dijon was reportedly for rest and recreation; they would disperse to steal elsewhere for a few weeks at a time and then re-gather to spend their loot.

-Later in France there was supposedly a national criminal organisation, headed by the Grand Coësre or beggar king, who held court in the Paris slums.
-Stories tell of a provincial and local hierarchy, training and testing of apprentices, division into specialities (especially in dishonest begging), payment of profit shares shares up the organisation, and the enforcement of rules.
-But it is far from clear how much of this is true and how much invention.
+Later in France there was supposedly a national criminal organization, headed by the Grand Coësre or beggar king, who held court in the Paris slums.
+Stories tell of a provincial and local hierarchy, training and testing of apprentices, division into specialities (especially in dishonest begging), payment of profit shares shares up the organization, and the enforcement of rules.
+But it is far from clear how much of this is true and how much romanticization or pure invention.
 What historical evidence I have found comes from at least the 17th century, though Victor Hugo projected the idea back into the middle ages in The Hunchback of Notre Dame.

 White-collar crime and fraud